itsDevKay/PDFMerger-Electron-GUI/README.md

 So, I developed a simple Electron application that would allow me to select multiple pdf files with no limit and then combine those files into a single PDF file of which I could then print all files with a click of a single button.
 To me, thats glorious.

+This application makes use of [PDF Merger JS](https://github.com/nbesli/pdf-merger-js) who's only dependency is [PDF JS](https://www.npmjs.com/package/pdfjs)

 ## Limitations
 This project is still in development stages, and I have only tested simple PDFs.
 There is an issue when trying to print PDF files that have headers.
 As far as footers, I have not tested that yet.